· Updated July 18, 2020 · 7 minutes to read

 We use two third-party services to monitor our podcast downloads:

 We have a full RSS feed at https://podnews.net/rss.
 It’s intended for personal use.
 It also functions as our podcast feed, with audio enclosures.
-Audio is normally around three minutes, and uses broadcast-friendly language: it is suitable for rebroadcast with permission.
+Audio is normally around three minutes, and uses broadcast-friendly language.
+We supply bespoke versions, without advertising, for radio stations to rebroadcast.

 We have a very simple JSON feed of our last published update (headline and link) at https://podnews.net/json.
 We use this for cross-promotion.